-As you may have known, fulfillment logistics involves transporting orders from customers and shipments, packing boxes, storing items/ inventory in an e-commerce warehouse as well as delivering orders on time.
-Many e-commerce businesses choose to outsource fulfillment logistics provided by a third-party logistics (3PL) company in order to save time on administrative tasks, lessen errors from self-fulfillment (for example: at home), and offer better, faster shipping to their customers.
-Keeping the customers satisfied and happy is what B2C fulfillment is all about.
-Let’s find out more about it.
-Other than that, if you are looking for warehousing and fulfillment companies, here’s a great info you may take a look on.
+As you may have known, fulfillment logistics involves transporting orders from customers and shipments, packing boxes, storing inventory in an e-commerce warehouse as well as delivering orders on time.
+Many e-commerce businesses choose to outsource fulfillment logistics provided by a third-party logistics (3PL) company to save time on administrative tasks, lessen errors from self-fulfillment (for example: at home), and offer better, faster shipping to their customers.
+Keeping customers satisfied and happy is what B2C fulfillment is all about.
+Let’s find out more about it by looking at warehousing and fulfillment companies.

-B2C fulfillment is fairly simple in terms of paperwork and processing time in comparison to B2B fulfillment, where the logistics providers would be dealing with larger scale, and bulk logistics.
-One of the most important factors in B2C logistics are the duration of the delivery and consumers’ satisfaction.
-Although deliveries have to be fulfilled within tight deadlines, the service quality from the logistics provider would always be highly expected.
+B2C fulfillment is fairly simple in terms of paperwork and processing time in comparison to B2B fulfillment, where the logistics providers deals with larger scale and bulk logistics.
+One of the most important factors in B2C logistics are the duration of the delivery and consumer satisfaction.
+Although deliveries have to be fulfilled within tight deadlines, service quality by the logistics provider are always highly expected.

 B2C logistics companies have to maintain a good rapport with their direct clients and client’s consumers in order to strive to be the first option when it comes to freighting and logistics.
 In B2C, it is a common practice to provide “last mile delivery” to their customers to achieve a desirable relationship.
-Thus, logistics providers often tend to carry out offers such as same day shipping, expedited/express shipping along with parcel tracking to get the products to the consumers faster.
-This also ensures the consumers to able to keep getting updated on their individual deliveries (APS Fulfillment, 2018).
+Thus, logistics providers often tend to carry out offers such as same day shipping, expedited/express shipping along with parcel tracking to get the products to the consumers faster (APS Fulfillment, 2018).

 Industrial Facts of Malaysia B2C Fulfillment Market